-Buddha would have helped persecuted Rohingya refugees, Dalai Lama says
+Dalai Lama: Buddha would have helped Rohingya

 - The vast majority of Myanmar's population are Buddhist, more than 88%

-- Almost 300,000 Rohingya have fled violence in Myanmar since August 25
+- More than 300,000 Rohingya have fled violence in Myanmar since August 25

-(CNN)The Dalai Lama has called on Myanmar to follow the example of the Buddha and come to the aid of the country's persecuted Rohingya minority, almost 300,000 of whom have fled their home province in two weeks.
+(CNN)The Dalai Lama has called on Myanmar to follow the example of the Buddha and come to the aid of the country's persecuted Rohingya minority, more than 300,000 of whom have fled their home province in two weeks.

 Speaking to journalists in North India, the Tibetan spiritual leader expressed his grief over the ongoing violence inside Buddhist-majority Myanmar on Friday, saying the Buddha would have "definitely helped" the Rohingya.